Skip to main content

 Movement as a Genetic Modulator

-Physical activity is another potent lifestyle intervention that can have a profound impact on and genetic expression.
+Physical activity is another potent lifestyle intervention that can have a profound impact on hormone metabolism and genetic expression.
 Exercise is not just about burning calories; it is a powerful signal that communicates with your body on a cellular level.

 When you engage in physical activity, your muscles release compounds that can influence hormone sensitivity and production throughout the body.
 Regular exercise has been shown to improve insulin sensitivity, meaning your body needs less insulin to do its job, reducing the strain on your metabolic system.
-This is particularly beneficial for individuals with a to insulin resistance or type 2 diabetes.
+This is particularly beneficial for individuals with a genetic predisposition to insulin resistance or type 2 diabetes.

 Different types of exercise can elicit different hormonal responses.
 For instance, strength training can support the production of growth hormone and testosterone, both of which are important for maintaining muscle mass and metabolic health.
 Aerobic exercise, such as running or cycling, is excellent for improving cardiovascular health and managing stress hormones like cortisol.